Replacing the Printhead Assembly

 Follow these steps to replace the printhead assembly.

 NOTE:Wait until a new printhead assembly is available before removing the cartridges.
-Do not leave the cartridges outside the product longer than 30 minutes.
-Leaving the printhead and cartridges outside the product for long periods can damage the product and the supplies.
+Do not leave the cartridges outside the printer longer than 30 minutes.
+Leaving the printhead and cartridges outside the printer for long periods can damage the printer and the supplies.

 Step one: Remove the old cartridges

-- Raise the cartridge access door until it locks into place.The carriage moves to the center of the product.
+- Raise the cartridge access door until it locks into place.The carriage moves to the center of the printer.
 Wait until the carriage is idle and silent before continuing.

 - To release an old cartridge, press in the tab on the front of the cartridge, and then pull upwards to remove it from the slot.